ManuBerb/Datathon-47/README.md

 Retrieval Augmented Generation (RAG):
 --> We connect to a database and on that database we get for example information on a company - we pair that by using the already existent intelligence in the LLM + the specific information we give him to get more precise answers

+### Working with Amazon Bedrock:
-While using a model always keep the "temperature" of the model at 0 for data analysis because we only want facts no creativity
+1) Temperature: While using a model always keep the "temperature" of the model at 0 for data analysis because we only want facts no creativity
+2) Top K & TopP: Top-k and Top-p are techniques used in the sampling process of language models to control the randomness and quality of generated text.
+These methods help in managing the balance between diversity and coherence in generated outputs.
+   --> In Top-k sampling, the model limits the pool of candidate tokens to only the top k most probable tokens and samples from this reduced set.
+The other tokens are disregarded, even if they have non-zero probabilities.
+Standardized at 250.
+   --> Top-p sampling, also known as nucleus sampling, considers the smallest possible set of tokens whose cumulative probability exceeds a threshold p.
+Instead of a fixed number of tokens, the set's size can vary dynamically based on the distribution.
+If p is set to 0.9, the model includes tokens until their cumulative probability sum reaches 90%, regardless of how many tokens that may include.
+Standardized at 250 0.99.
+#### Bedrock Studio
+Helps ease the developpement of solutions